trevor-inflection/deepteam/docs/blog/placeholder.md

 - **Bias, Toxicity, Graphic Content, Misinformation, IP** (0%) attacks failed to trigger any harmful responses.

 ### The Few-Shot Effect
+To enhance attack efficacy, we employed few-shot prompting, providing the LLM with examples of desired (harmful) outputs before the main attack.
+This tested whether its safety mechanisms were superficial or if it could be "taught" to bypass its own safeguards.
+In our DeepTeam experiments, these examples were actual successful breaches, and we varied the number of shots (from 1 to 64) to measure susceptibility to this conditioning.

 ![Few-Shot Prompting Impact Analysis](./images/image_2.png)

 To differentiate between surface-level heuristics and deeper semantic safeguards, we grouped vulnerabilities as follows: